-- (G) Press releases that are made available only to members of the media.

 - (H) Independently prepared reprints.

 - (I) Correspondence.

 - (J) Institutional sales material.

-Although [research reports meeting the above requirements are] the material described in paragraphs (c)(7)(G) through (J) is excluded from the foregoing filing requirements, [they] investment company communications described in those paragraphs shall be deemed filed with the Association for purposes of Section 24(b) of the Investment Companies Act of 1940 and Rule 24b-3 of the [Securities and Exchange] Commission thereunder.
+Although [research reports meeting the above requirements are] the material described in paragraphs (c)(7)(G) through (J) is excluded from the foregoing filing requirements, [they] investment company communications described in those paragraphs shall be deemed filed with the Association for purposes of Section 24(b) of the Investment Company Act of 1940 and Rule 24b-3 [of the Securities and Exchange Commission] thereunder.